Shuttl-Tech/terrace.js/README.md

 5. File generators for components and views have been added.

 ### Todo
-- [ ] Make this an installable project from npm.
+- [x] Make this an installable project from npm.
-- [ ] Make this project configurable during installation.
+- [x] Make this project configurable during installation. (partly done)
+- [x] Move generators to terrace cli.
 - [ ] Improve flow integration.
+- [ ] Make terrace projects upgradable using the terrace cli.